 Serving Suggestions

-Naturally, like all bagels, they practically beg for a thick layer of cream cheese (or cream cheese dip) and perhaps some lox on top!
+As you would expect, these bagels practically beg for a thick layer of cream cheese (or cream cheese dip) and perhaps some lox on top!
 In the photos below, you can see one of these bagels topped with cream cheese.

-They are also very good with butter, sugar-free jam, peanut butter, keto hazelnut spread, and walnut butter.
+They are also amazing with butter, sugar-free jam, peanut butter, keto hazelnut spread, and walnut butter.
 Sometimes, I use them to make a keto breakfast sandwich or serve them with shakshuka.
+My Dad makes these bagels regularly.
+He reports that they're delicious with feta cheese.

 Recipe Card